Stitch in time: A look at California prison uniforms through the years

 1940s and 1950s: Department overhaul

 With the return of soldiers after World War II, and the 1944 reorganization of the Department of Corrections, more professional standards were put in place.
 The Guard classification was changed to Correctional Officer and more extensive training was emphasized.

 The 1960s saw the activation of two new facilities specifically designed to train offenders for conservation camps.
 California Correctional Center opened in 1963 while Sierra Conservation Center activated two years later.

 1970s: Women and men work side-by-side in prison

-Since women were being hired to work in men’s prisons, they needed uniforms.
-Some versions included skirts while other female uniforms included slacks.
+With women going to work in men’s prisons, new California prison staff uniforms were needed.
+Some versions included skirts while other female uniforms had slacks.

 With the new millennium, the department changed its name to CDCR, adding Rehabilitation.
 There was also a major reorganization, including making the department its own agency.
 CDCR’s patches were redesigned to reflect the name change.
-Over the course of roughly 170 years, the department has evolved, and so have the uniforms.
+Over the course of roughly 170 years, the California prison system has evolved, and so have the uniforms.